 Kungei Alatau is famous for its lakes, which are the real gems of the Northern Tien Shan in Kazakhstan.
-The Kolsai lakes were formed due to a powerful earthquake that took place in the late 19th century.
+The Kolsai lakes were formed due to a powerful earthquake that took place here in the late 19th century.
 Huge amounts of stones and soil flooded the gorge in several areas and formed natural dams to the river that was running at the bottom of the gorge and thus creating the lakes.
 The color of all the lakes changes according to the weather from dark blue to turquoise or green and the water is very clear in all of them.

-The marked trail uphill to the second (middle) lake “Manzhyly” starts at the right (West) side of the lake and goes along the spruce forest and later follows the river that runs between the lakes.
-After about 8 km hike the path leads to the second lake and largest lake of the three, located at the height of about 2200 m above the sea level.
+The marked trail uphill to the second (middle) lake “Manzhyly” starts at the right (west) side of the lake and goes along the spruce forest and later follows the river that runs between the lakes all the way to the largest lake of the three.
+The second lake is located at the height of about 2200 m above the sea level.
 Even steeper cliffs on three sides surround the lake and almost all the slopes are covered with deep spruce forest interspersed with ash trees.
-There are good places for tent camping on the North coast of the second lake.
+There are good places for tent camping on the further north coast of the second lake.

 How to get to Kolsai lakes